Mary of Burgundy: Reign

 Mary assumed the rule of her father's domains upon his defeat in battle and death on 5 January 1477.
+In addition to the Duchy and County of Burgundy, her territories included the duchies of Limburg, Brabant, Luxembourg, and the counties of Namur, Holland, Hainaut.
 King Louis XI of France seized the opportunity to attempt to take possession of the Duchy of Burgundy proper and also the regions of Franche-Comté, Picardy and Artois.

 She called on her people to stay loyal to the house of Burgundy (there are still extant letters that Mary wrote to the Duchy of Burgundy and Arras asking for their support).
 Louis XI took over Arras, but the people refused to submit without her approval.
 Eighteen burgesses were decapitated by the king as they were discovered trying to go to see her.
 He ordered a mass expulsion and renamed the town Franchise.

 The king of France was anxious that Mary should marry his son Charles and thus secure the inheritance of the Low Countries for his heirs, by force of arms if necessary.
 By February 1477, neither her advisors nor the States General imagined that they could resist the French army.
 Chancellor Hugonet led a delegation to discuss the prospect of Mary's marriage to the six-year-old Dauphin (later King Charles VIII).
 The negotiation ended in failure as Louis XI demanded unacceptable terms, including the surrender of the Duchy of Burgundy and the French territories acquired by Philip the Good and Charles the Bold.
 The king then betrayed her secret letters to the burghers of Ghent, who then seized two men who were named in those letters – Hugonet and the Sire d'Humbercourt, two of her father's most influential councilors, and despite her pleadings, executed them on 3 April 1477.
 They then took away her other advisors too.
 Koenigsberger suspects that Louis XI might have forged the letters.